Terms contained here may change between updates, so please let us know if you see something that does not quite match what is in-game!

 - Upgrade your HQ(s) to earn more bonus XP for your dragons when you attack Mines!

 Influence - Atlas's ranking team ranking system.
-Influence is a product of your team's total Troop count, the level of the castles your team owns, and your team's league rating.
+Influence is a product of your team's total Troop count and the level of the castles your team owns.

 Ledger - a player-visible record of all transactions modifying the team bank’s balance.
 There is a list of individual transactions and a weekly summary (totaled per player).